 Continue to take painkillers routinely

-Even if the pain tends to diminish, it’s essential to continue taking your painkillers regularly.
-Don’t let the pain settle in, as this could complicate your convalescence and make recovery more difficult.
+Even if the pain begins to lessen, it is essential to continue taking pain medication regularly .
+Do not let the pain become chronic, as this could complicate your recovery and make healing more difficult.

 Maintaining hygiene and applying creams